-IAF not in position to clarify human casualties: Air Chief Marshal on Balakot strikes
+'We hit terror targets, can't count casualties': Air Force Chief BS Dhanoa

-New Delhi, Mar 04: Amid confusion over count of terrorists killed in India's air strike on a terror camp in Pakistan's Balakot last week, Air Chief Marshal BS Dhanoa on Monday said that the Indian Air Force is not in a position to clarify human casualties.
+Chennai, Mar 04: Amid confusion over count of terrorists killed in India's air strike on a terror camp in Pakistan's Balakot last week, Air Chief Marshal BS Dhanoa on Monday said that the Indian Air Force is not in a position to clarify human casualties.

-Addressing a press conference, Air Chief Marshal said "IAF is not in a postilion to clarify the number of casualties.
+Addressing a press conference in Tamil Nadu's Coimbatore, Dhanoa Air Chief Marshal said "IAF is not in a postilion to clarify the number of casualties.
 The government will clarify that.
 We don't count human casualties, we count what targets we have hit or not.

-"If we plan to hit the target, we hit the target, otherwise why would he (Pak PM) have responded, if we dropped bombs in the jungles why would he respond," he asked.
+"If we plan to hit the target, we hit the target, otherwise why would he (Pak PM) have responded, if we dropped bombs in the jungles why would he respond," he said, officially dismissing allegations that the strike had missed the target.

 "When asked about the present situation on the border, he said: "It is an ongoing operation I will not comment on it."